 Gum disease and tooth decay are the leading causes of tooth loss in the UK, and preventative dentistry aims to stop these problems before they start.

-Dr Rana will also take the time to explain how to maintain a good home oral hygiene regime, including brushing and flossing technique and use of special mouthwashes or specialist devices such as interdental brushes, which clean between the teeth.
+Your dentist will take the time to explain how to maintain a good home oral hygiene regime, including brushing and flossing technique and use of special mouthwashes or specialist devices such as interdental brushes, which clean between the teeth.